About the founder · The Data Nerd

 02 · Backstory

 In 2024 I was tracking a small fintech team — three founders, one repo, no press, no AngelList buzz, no warm intros circulating in my network.
 They had a beautifully boring product I happened to think was structurally underestimated by the consensus.
 I was going to write the email.
 I never did.
 Two weeks later their commit velocity tripled, four new contributors joined, three new infrastructure repos spun up.
+In plain English: they were suddenly shipping far more than usual, the team doubled overnight, and they’d started building the thing competitors copy in a year.
 Three weeks after that they announced a $4M Series A led by a top-tier fund.

 03 · Three parables